 A lot of the key foundations for our life script are laid before we've even learned to talk, and they are held and expressed in our body through habits, postures, muscle tensions, breathing patterns, gestures, movements and expressions.
-These ways of inhabiting our body enabled us to survive when we were young, but the cost of this is often a limitation of our ability to feel and meet our own aliveness now as an adult.
-We begin to feel stuck, lost, depressed or anxious - and this is often when we seek support.
+These ways of inhabiting our body enabled us to survive when we were young, but the cost of this is often a limitation on our ability to feel and meet our own aliveness now as an adult.
+We begin to feel stuck, lost, low or worried - and this is often when we seek support.

 As a Body-Oriented Therapist, I believe that deep and lasting personal change cannot come through intellectual effort alone.
 All emotional experiences are physical, bodily experiences, and our emotions, if we will let them, can be the guides to showing us what we really want and need in this life.

-In this context, I see your symptoms and problems as messages from your innermost self, and similar to a foreign language that needs translating, we need to decipher their meaning.
+In this context, I see your problems as messages from your innermost self, and similar to a foreign language that needs translating, we need to decipher their meaning.

-Panic attacks, depression, anxiety, lack of sleep, chronic muscle tensions and pains in the body are all seen as communications from your inner world to you – and often the message is “Something isn’t right here and needs your attention!”
+Repetitive worries, feelings of stress, low moods, difficulty sleeping and chronic muscle tensions are all seen as communications from your inner world to you – and often the message is “Something isn’t right here and needs your attention!”
 My job as a Body-Oriented Therapist is not to ‘fix’ or ‘change’ you, but to offer a safe and supportive space in which you can slow down and meet what is going on inside of you.
 By doing this you can begin letting go of your old, unhelpful 'script' and start reflecting on what is most important to you in this life.

 INNER LANDSCAPES, OUTER DIALOGUES